T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Grid effect" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-grideffect.png?raw=true)

 Grid effects is a group of software light effects, operating not with lights only, but also using it position on grid.
-It's like "Global effect" on some RGB keyboards, but have flexible controls and can reflect some system events.
+It's like "Global effect" on some RGB keyboards, but have flexible controls and can have multiply trigger sources.

 Each effect have trigger to initiate, position to start, type, and phase.
 Then effect triggered, it's starting to change light colors from the trigger point according to direction, until it meet it's stop condition.